-.1 The Electrical Subcontractor shall familiarize them self with the plans which show the approximate locations of outlets and apparatus.
+- .1 The Electrical Subcontractor shall familiarize them self with the plans which show the approximate locations of outlets and apparatus.
 The right is reserved to make such changes in location as may be necessary to meet contingencies of construction.
-No extras will be allowed for such changes to any piece of electrical equipment, outlets, etc., unless the distance exceeds 3000mm.
+No extras will be allowed for such changes to any piece of electrical equipment, outlets, etc., unless the distance exceeds 3000mm. - .2 Should a discrepancy appear between plans, specifications, or the actual conditions encountered on the Site, which leaves the Electrical Subcontractor in doubt as to the true intention and meaning of the plans and specifications, a ruling shall be obtained in writing from the Contract Administrator which will be final.